artun-akdogan/CmpE478-Project/README.md

 ### ./program

 Initialises CSR matrix from local graph.txt file.
-No other file is interfered.
+No other file is interfered with.

 # Files read and written on runtime:
 ### graph.txt

 This is the web graph file.
-It is read and parsed to create CSR matrix please refer to [Erdos Web Graph](https://web.archive.org/web/20220310125510/http://web-graph.org/index.php/download).
+It is read and parsed to create CSR matrix.
+Please refer to [Erdos Web Graph](https://web.archive.org/web/20220310125510/http://web-graph.org/index.php/download).

 ### log.csv